yomarguti/codestream/atom/DEV_README.md

 At some point, you'll want to reset everything.
 The plugin keeps data cached in indexeddb so if you wipe everything in mongo, you probably should clear indexeddb too.

+You can use Mongo's app, [Compass](https://www.mongodb.com/products/compass), for interacting with databases.

 To clear what's in indexeddb run `indexedDB.deleteDatabase('CodeStream')` in the dev console of atom and then reload atom.